Privacy and Confidentiality Guidelines

 - Ensuring alumni and University communications materials reach alumni, donors, and stakeholders;

 - Appropriately receipting, acknowledging and stewarding the gifts of donors;

 - Determining the nature and extent of a donor's motivation and interest in giving a gift.

 For purposes of on-line giving and on-line purchases of merchandise, customer information is collected and limited to those details necessary to process your payment.
 This includes personal information (cardholder name) and financial information (credit card number, expiry date).
-Financial information (credit card number, expiry date) is not stored by University Advancement or University of Saskatchewan.
+Financial information (credit card number, expiry date) is not stored by Advancement and Community Engagement or University of Saskatchewan.
 It is collected to authorize and process the payment by Moneris Solutions, our credit card processor.
 The information collected is for the purposes of: